Fabinho (footballer, born 1985): International career

 On 28 July 2004, Fabinho was selected to represent the Brazil U-20 team at the SBS International Youth Soccer Cup in Shizuoka, Japan.
 His performance with Londrina in the 2004 Taça Belo Horizonte de Juniores lead to his national team selection.
 He played all 3 games at left back in the tournament, including 19 August 2004 opening game 2–1 victory against a Shizuoka select team as well as full internationals against Turkey on 22 August 2004 and Japan on 24 August 2004.
 Brazil won the tournament.

+Style of play

+A left-back, Fabinho was known for his attacking and crossing abilities.

-Personal
+Personal life

 Alves earned his U.S. green card in summer 2015.
 This status also qualifies him as a domestic player for MLS roster purposes.